adityaanand05/Fair-Hiring-Using-AI-for-Business/README.md

 Upload and parse PDF resumes

-Compare resumes with job descriptions using AI (Mistral via Hugging Face)
+Compare resumes with job descriptions using AI (Mistral )

-Intelligent eligibility evaluation using LangChain
+Intelligent eligibility evaluation using Ollama

 Personalized guidance for candidates